Note that everyone contributing to the programme for Oxonmoot 2021 must be a registered delegate – whether online or in person.

 The Talks and Papers strand will run through the Friday, Saturday, and Sunday mornings.
 Papers may be presented in person in Oxford or online via Zoom; we will also accept pre-recorded video presentations, though we request that the presenter be available live for questions at the end of their presentation.
 Papers should be 20 minutes in length (with a further 10 minutes allowed for questions); longer talks (e.g. art- or artefact- based) may be accepted, and should be discussed by email with the Day Time Programme Co-ordinator.

-The Call for Papers is now open, and will close at 08:00 UK time on Thursday 1st July.
-We will notify you by Sunday 18th July whether your paper has been accepted for publication.
+The Call for Papers closed at 08:00 UK time on Thursday 1st July.

 The Talks and Papers will be balanced by a wide range of other Activities – these could include, but are not limited to, workshops, demonstrations, discussions, games, physical activities, films & videos and social activities – but any and all offers are most welcome.
 Activities may take place in Oxford, online, or combine both online and in person participation, and may be scheduled alongside the Talks & Papers, or in the Evening (local time) time depending on the nature of the Activity.
 Please indicated the expected duration of your Activity as part of the submission form.